Reasons Leaders Disagree

 When evaluating our leadership, there were many disagreements on how to move the company forward and high-level strategy.
 It would be too easy to conclude some leaders were correct and others incorrect regarding a specific issue.
 This wasn’t the case.

-Ten years of entrepreneurship has taught me that business decisions are extremely complicated.
+Ten years of entrepreneurship have taught me that business decisions are extremely complicated.
 All of our leaders are intelligent and care deeply about the success of the company, however, we found ourselves in countless disagreements.
-When I reflected more on the disagreements, it became clear that they were caused by how we view risk and perspective on timing.
+When I reflected more on the disagreements, it became clear that they were caused by how we view risk and our perspective on timing.

 Assess each other’s risk tolerance

 Regarding risk, I’ve come to learn that everyone has a different risk tolerance.
 As I continue to grow, I become more open-minded and less afraid of risk.
 From a business perspective, I often conclude that the biggest risk is not taking one or stagnation.
 Lack of innovation and testing has led to the demise of many strong brands in our culture.

 In the summer of 2019, we were coming to the end of a 5.5-year lease in our amazing space in downtown Chicago.
 I remember moving in and dreaming about all the growth our company would achieve in what I considered to be a “dream” space.
 This past year marked the beginning of the end of our lease agreement and we needed to make decisions to assess whether this space was still working for us or not.
 We hired real estate agents to consider other options to evaluate terminating or extending our lease.